 Step 2: Create your first campaign

-To get started, go to the top right of your fan page, hit promote and then select go to Ads Manager.
+To get started, go to the top right of your fan page, click promote and then select ‘Go to Ads Manager.’

-You will then be redirected to the dashboard I showed you earlier, where you have to click create campaign.
+You will then be redirected to the dashboard that I showed you earlier, where you should click ‘Create Campaign.’

 Note: This is just an example, I don’t encourage you to spend money on email addresses, especially if you don’t have a way of monetizing them yet.
 Remember, profit is the only thing that counts!

 That’s it.
-Creating a campaign is as simple as that.
-It’s just the top part of the structure, that’s why.
+Creating a campaign is as simple as that, because it’s just the top part of the structure.

 On to the next step!